 They are dedicated to the professional and ethical use of eclectic Hypno-psychotherapy allied to the practice of psychoanalysis, hypno-analysis, and psychotherapy, for the treatment of nervous disorders and emotional problems.

 The Institute of Clinical Hypnotherapy & Psychotherapy (ICHP) is Ireland’s longest established and most respected school of hypnosis and hypnotherapeutic techniques.

 Therapists qualified through the ICHP have been trained to the highest standards and comply with all government regulations for proficiency, ethics and supervision.

-All Hypnotherapists listed on the National Register have attained the Advanced Practical Diploma in Hypno-Psychotherapy as a minimum and many will also have attained Degrees and Masters Degrees.
+All Hypnotherapists listed on the National Register have attained the Advanced Practical Diploma or equivalent level 6 in Hypnotherapy or Hypno-Psychotherapy as a minimum and many will also have attained Degrees and Masters Degrees.

 Hypnotherapists are also accepted onto the National Register with qualifications from schools with equivalent training, such as Irish Hypnosis.

 The primary purpose of the Institute of Clinical Hypnotherapy & Psychotherapy and NHPR is the advancement of the art, science, spiritual, holistic, philosophy, and practice of ethical Hypno-psychotherapy as a therapy for the relief and rehabilitation of persons suffering from nervous disorders and emotional problems.

 The ICHP / NHPR exists to promote widespread personal empowerment through therapeutic techniques, and to promote the professional training of its members and education for the general public.